When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 4. Helps with Resource Allocation and Talent Development: Well-designed performance targets assist organizations in allocating resources, developing talent, and educating employees.
 Targets aligned with the company's strategy are vital for personnel development and succession planning.

-Performance goals are essential for company success as they ensure clarity and focus, enhancing employee engagement and team alignment.
-Let's explore nine inspiring examples of performance goals that can energize and guide your workforce.
+Performance goals are essential for a company's success as they ensure clarity and focus, and team alignment.
+Let's explore nine helpful examples of performance goals that can energize and guide your workforce.

 Goal #1: Increase Employee Engagement by 10% this Quarter